White-Raven/PowerEdge-IPMItools/README.md

 This, and the generation of server you're on will change the -I interface type, between lan and lanplus amongst other ones, or for example if -H will be the actual IPMI host IP, or the nodename in some blade servers.

+**_Side note: you shouldn't ever store credentials in a script.
+Period.
+Here it's an example.
+I suggest you give a look at tools like [/encpass](https://github.com/plyint/encpass.sh) for example._

 ## Introduction to the forgotten dead-C-scrolls for iDrac that can be handy

 Some of them can feel like "eh, no point in having that displayed".
 Grep is your friend, and a little demo of it: